 ART 389 Special Topics

-ART 424 Advanced Sculpture
+ART 424 Advanced Sculpture (Adv.
+Core: EI)

-ART 430 Advanced Printmaking
+ART 430 Advanced Printmaking (Adv.
+Core: EI)

-ART 440 Advanced Painting
+ART 440 Advanced Painting (Adv.
+Core: EI)

 Under the guidance of the instructor, students pursue individual courses of study.
 Through a concrete synthesis of content development and technical skill, each student creates a cohesive body of paintings.
 Emphasis is placed on the articulation of art process, content and philosophy.
 Prerequisite: ART 340.
-Spring semester.

-ART 460 New Media
+ART 460 Digital Studio

-ART 480 Advanced Digital Studio
+ART 480 Advanced Studio

 ART 485 Design for the Web